Vivian-hihi/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/forceStepUp_en.md

 ##VERSION##

-v2.0 and above
+v3.4 and above

 ##EXAMPLES##

-Connect catalog node `hostname1:30000` and force it to be promoted to primary node for 300s.
+Connect to the catalog node (hostname1:30000) and force it to be promoted to the master for 300s.

 ```lang-javascript
 > var db = new Sdb("hostname1", 30000)
 > db.forceStepUp({Seconds: 300})
 ```

 [^_^]:
-   links
+     Links
 [getLastErrMsg]:manual/Manual/Sequoiadb_Command/Global/getLastErrMsg.md
 [getLastError]:manual/Manual/Sequoiadb_Command/Global/getLastError.md
 [faq]:manual/FAQ/faq_sdb.md